alexjvr1/GreatApes/SequencePrep.md

 sed -i '.bak' 's/HWI-ST700660.*/ /g' test.txt   ## I'm using the sed function to replace a string of text. sed = stream editor. -i means inline editing. '.bak' is an exension sed adds to the edited file. substitute/text to replace/ new text/ globally file.name.
 To match a string after some text (in this case HWI... ) add the '.*'

+     ## And for the full dataset

+cat *SRX*txt > Gorilla27fasta

+sed -i '.bak' 's/HWI-ST.*//g' Gorilla27fasta   ## replaces the string in the header.

+diff Gorilla27fasta rawallfasta.txt ##Check that Becky and I got the same files

 ## in Powershell for Windows

 cat *SRX*txt | sc rawallfasta.txt #combine all fasta documents